smonette/lightbox/README.md

 * Spin up a local server and open site. _I use [Anvil](http://anvilformac.com/), but any simple server should do the trick._

 ## API Info
-This gallery is built using the flickr API, and displays a currated gallery of photos from [New Years 2016](https://www.flickr.com/photos/flickr/galleries/72157663033498841/).
+This gallery is built using the flickr API, and displays a curated gallery of photos from [New Years 2016](https://www.flickr.com/photos/flickr/galleries/72157663033498841/).

-I noticed that my auth is expiring after a day.
-As a safeguard I saved a copy the response data in `data.json` that can be called locally, and while offline.
-(A sample API URL is also set, but commented out.)
-For this reason it's _very_ important to run this on a server (as opposed to just opening `index.html`), and avoid the dreaded :skull:cross origin request errors:skull:.
+In the event that the auth expires, or the internet goes out, I saved a copy the response data in `data.json` that can just be called locally.
+(The link is also set in the code, but commented out.)
+If you use the local data it's _very_ important to run the site on a server (as opposed to just opening `index.html`), and avoid the dreaded :skull:cross origin request errors:skull:.

 ### Helpful Links
 * [Flickr's API Docs](https://www.flickr.com/services/api/)